Day 14: Ballenas y Piedra

 Photo Credit: Amy Tucker, 2026

-I have not played in months.
+Play has been absent from my life for months.
 Maybe years.
 Have been too vigilant, too responsible, too aware of everything that could go wrong to allow the kind of unselfconscious absorption that play requires.
 But watching the sea lions, I felt something shift.
-Not permission exactly.
-More like recognition.
+Recognition rather than permission.
 Recognition that the capacity for play still exists in me somewhere.
-That it has not been permanently lost, just temporarily inaccessible.
+That it has been temporarily inaccessible, dormant but alive.
 The nervous system can move from a chronic threat response back to states where play becomes possible.

 The sea lions do it.
 That whales do it (I read later that grey whales are known to approach boats, allowing humans to touch them, seeming curious about us in ways that look like play).
 That maybe, given enough time, safety, and consistency, I can do it too.

-Brown and Vaughan (2009) argue that play is not frivolous but essential, serving crucial functions in mammalian development and adult well-being: reducing stress, building social bonds, enhancing creativity, and maintaining cognitive flexibility.
-The absence of play, they suggest, is a marker of systems under stress, of lives organized around survival rather than flourishing.
+Brown and Vaughan (2009) argue that play is essential rather than frivolous, serving crucial functions in mammalian development and adult well-being: reducing stress, building social bonds, enhancing creativity, and maintaining cognitive flexibility.
+The absence of play, they suggest, is a marker of systems under stress, of lives organised around survival rather than flourishing.

 I understood: I have been in survival mode.
 The return to play will signal that something fundamental has shifted.
 That I am safe enough to be playful again.